Quest for Natural Pain Relief for Dogs

 Green Lipped Mussels live in the waters off the New Zealand coast and have been consumed raw by native New Zealanders for many years for inflammation reduction and longevity.

-Green Lipped Mussels contain two key ingredients which contribute to their ability to reduce inflammation, glycosaminoglycans and omega-3 fatty acids.
+Green Lipped Mussels contain two key ingredients that contribute to their ability to reduce inflammation, glycosaminoglycans and omega-3 fatty acids.

 Glycosaminoglycans (GAGs) are necessary for brain, cartilage, and tissue development and play a vital role in the health and maintenance of cartilage and tendons, skin and connective tissue.